dchristian3188/dchristian3188.github.io/_drafts/Exploring PowerShell 6 - ValidateRange Enhancements.md

 ![_config.yml]({{ site.baseurl }}/images/ValidateRange/ValidateRange.png)

 Not too shabby.
-Even better, there is 4 new shortcuts we can use.
+Even better, there are 4 new predefined ranges we can take advantage of.
 Here's the breakdown:

 * Positive - ```$PSItem -gt 0```